 The special thing about this composition is that I originally composed it merely using a Korg 01W synthesizer with its built-in 16-track sequencer.
 Back then there was no DAW, and I didn’t bother writing down the score with pen and paper.
 I just recorded the instruments one after another until they sounded massive and symphonic.
 In 2017 I re-created Faendalar for the use of Vienna Symphonic Library samples and I’d like to think it was worth the effort.

-NEW!
 Faendalar has recently been released on global music services!
-Check it out on your favorite platform:
+Check it out on your favorite platform!

 Featured Track: Land Of The Faeries (Main Title)